Report: Trio arrested after attacking officers

 In Monday's statement, OPD stressed the video only captured a 19-second "snippet" of the event and then goes on to describe it.

-Odessa American media partners CBS7 posted the 19-second "snippet" on its website that can be seen here: tinyurl.com/ycnxkn25
+Odessa American media partner CBS7 posted a 19-second "snippet" on its website that can be seen at tinyurl.com/ycnxkn25.

 According to the statement, officers detained two men following the initial fight and Cabello interfered by pushing and pulling on an officer.
 At that point, another man struck the officer with brass knuckles and another officer showed up to detain Cabello as she tried to get back to the man being arrested.